adrianyorke/forbiddenplanet/README.md

 It is important to remember that [PEP 249](https://www.python.org/dev/peps/pep-0249/) is only a specification and does not define the technical implementation.
 ### 3.2 A brief introduction to DB-API2
-Here's the first paragraph from [PEP 249](https://www.python.org/dev/peps/pep-0249/) which defines Database API Specification v2.0:
+Here's the introductory paragraph from [PEP 249](https://www.python.org/dev/peps/pep-0249/) which defines Database API Specification v2.0:

 > "This API has been defined to encourage similarity between the Python modules that are used to access databases.
 By doing
 > this, we hope to achieve a consistency leading to more easily understood modules, code that is generally more portable
 > across databases, and a broader reach of database connectivity from Python."